Fix Customer Match issues with list upload, small list size or low volume

 “No or low volume” is often caused by too small of a list, too narrow of targeting and/or low bids or budget compared to other remarketing campaigns.

-For Customer Match ads to serve they must have a minimum threshold of active users at the time the ad is served (active users are the number of users on your list that are active on Gmail, Search or YouTube).
+For Customer Match ads to serve they must have a minimum threshold of active users at the time that the ad is served (active users are the number of users on your list that are active on Gmail, Search, YouTube or Display).
 At any given time, the number of active users will likely be less than your total audience list size – not everyone is signed in all the time.
 We recommend audience list sizes of at least 1,000 users to prevent ads from not serving.

 Any additional targeting restrictions you add on top of the Customer Match list will further narrow down the audience list of potential users your campaign can target, ultimately leading to low or no volume.